Vice presidency of JD Vance: Zelenskyy White House visit

 The conversation became hostile; Vance replied that he was discussing "diplomacy that’s going to end the destruction of" Ukraine, telling Zeleknskyy: "it’s disrespectful for you to come to the Oval Office and try to litigate this in front of the American media … you guys are going around and forcing conscripts to the front lines because you have manpower problems.
 You should be thanking the president for trying to bring an end to this conflict".
 Zelenskyy asked whether Vance had ever visited Ukraine; Vance replied that had "watched and seen the stories" about Ukraine, accusing Zelenskyy of showing a "propaganda tour" of Ukraine.
 He asked whether Zelenskyy had ever offered thanks, despite Zelenskyy starting the conversation by saying "Thank you so much" to Trump.
 Vance falsely said Zelenskyy "went to Pennsylvania and campaigned for the opposition in October" 2024; Zelenskyy had actually visited a factory to thank workers producing ammunition for Ukraine, though the timing of the visit and separately calling Vance "too radical" raised suspicion among Republicans.
 After the meeting, Zelenskyy and his delegation were made to leave the White House, canceling the original plan to sign a minerals deal between Ukraine and the U.S.

+Iran War ceasefire talks

+In what was considered to be his "toughest" task to date as vice president, Vance led the delegation of the United States during the Islamabad Talks on 11 and 12 April 2026 with the hopes of obtaining a ceasefire agreement for the ongoing 2026 Iran War.
+However, after negotiating for 21 hours, both sides failed to come to any new form of agreement.